pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 #### Google Drive Data Source

 The Google Drive data source is enabled by using map with tag `!pw.io.gdrive.read`.
 The map must contain two main parameters:
 - `object_id`, containing the ID of the folder that needs to be indexed.
 It can be found from the URL in the web interface, where it's the last part of the address.
 For example, the publicly available demo folder in Google Drive has the URL `https://drive.google.com/drive/folders/1cULDv2OaViJBmOfG5WB0oWcgayNrGtVs`.
-Consequently, the last part of this address is `1cULDv2OaViJBmOfG5WB0oWcgayNrGtVs`, hence this is the `object_id` you would need to specify.
+The last part of this address is `1cULDv2OaViJBmOfG5WB0oWcgayNrGtVs` and this is the `object_id` you would need to specify.
 - `service_user_credentials_file`, containing the path to the credentials files for the Google [service account](https://cloud.google.com/iam/docs/service-account-overview).
 To get more details on setting up the service account and getting credentials, you can also refer to [this tutorial](https://pathway.com/developers/user-guide/connectors/gdrive-connector/#setting-up-google-drive).

 Besides, to speed up the indexing process you may want to specify the `refresh_interval` parameter, denoted by an integer number of seconds.
 It corresponds to the frequency between two sequential folder scans.
 If unset, it defaults to 30 seconds.